jgOhYeah/jgohyeah.github.io/_posts/2023-11-05-farm-sensor-network.md

 Planned additions include:
 - Remote monitoring of the [tractor used to power the irrigation pump]({% link _posts/2023-11-06-farm-tractor-watchdog.md %}).

-{%- include captioned-image.html src="/assets/images/2023-06-27-thingsboard.png" alt="Screenshots from the Thinsboard dashboard." -%}
+{%- include captioned-image.html src="/assets/images/2023-06-27-thingsboard.png" alt="Screenshots from the Thingsboard dashboard." -%}

 ## Current (ESP32 based) base station
 I snuck this in as part of a FIT3146 assignment at uni and have added a bit to it since.
 Doxygen documentation is available [here](https://jgohyeah.github.io/FarmBaseStation/).